 Phish Tale of the Week

-1. The first red flag on this email is the sender’s address.
+The first red flags in these texts are the senders’ addresses.
 Always thoroughly inspect the sender’s address to ensure it’s from a trusted sender.
+In this case, neither message comes from a number or address we are familiar with and have in our contacts.
 In the future, review the sender’s address thoroughly to see if the email could be coming from a threat actor.

 General Recommendations: